 On the other hand, anyone in any country, no matter how developed their environment, no matter how clean they strive to be, is likely to have internal parasites at some point in their lives.
 Keeping the immune system strong so as not to succumb to the parasites is paramount.
-If they are going to try and make a home inside of us, a healthy body will not going to give them what they need to multiply and flourish.
-The trick is to detox from once or twice a year, keep your body healthy so you’re not easy prey, and be cautious with uncooked meat (sushi is a common way to get a parasite).
+If they are going to try and make a home inside of us, a healthy body will not give them what they need to multiply and flourish.
+If your diet is decent, detox once or twice a year.
+Even better, always be detoxifying by eating right (see the two articles below) and keep your body healthy so you’re not easy prey, and be very cautious with uncooked meat (sushi is a common way to get a parasite).

 How to Kill Parasites Naturally

 Parasites hate gentian root, ginger, blackberries, raw cabbage, coconut oil, aloe, pineapple, pumpkin seeds, and papaya.
-Garlic and coptis chinensis are very powerful antiparasitic herbs that are also anti-everything that’s bad for us (bacteria, candida, etc.).
+Be sure to have some or all of these in your diet.